Shaka Guide’s East Oahu Shoreline Drive Itinerary

 Approximate time: 20 minutes

 About ten minutes down the road from Hanauma Bay are Halona Blowhole and Eternity Beach, also known as Cockroach Cove and Halona Beach Cove.
-This beach is known for providing the backdrop to the famous kissing scene between Burt Lancaster and Deborah Kerr in the movie “From Here to Eternity.”
+This beach is known for providing the backdrop to the famous kiss between Burt Lancaster and Deborah Kerr in the movie “From Here to Eternity.”
 The beach has since been featured in movies like “Pirates of the Caribbean 4: On Stranger Tides,” and “Jurassic World: Fallen Kingdom.”

 It’s a rocky climb down to the beach, but if you feel like taking a moment to look for sea turtles and rest in this secluded spot, expect to spend more like 40 minutes.
 You can go swimming here — but be warned — there are no lifeguards and the waves can be rough.